The-OpenROAD-Project/OpenROAD/.github/ISSUE_TEMPLATE/bug_report.md

         ./etc/Env.sh

+    If you are an OpenLane user, please run the following shell command in the OpenLane root folder:

+        python3 ./env.py issue-survey

     Then copy and paste the ENTIRE output between the triple-backticks below. (```)

     If the command does not succeed, you are using an out-of-date version of